1 James, a bond-servant of God and of the Lord Jesus Christ, to the twelve tribes that are scattered abroad.1 Greetings.

 Taming the Tongue

 3 My brothers, not many of you should become teachers, since we who teach will incur a stricter judgment.
 2 For we all stumble in many ways.
-But if anyone never stumbles1 in what he says,2 he is a perfect3 man, able to bridle his whole body as well.
+If someone never stumbles1 in what he says,2 he is a perfect3 man, able to bridle his whole body as well.
 3 Now once we’ve put bits in horses’ mouths so that they will obey us, we can direct their whole body.
-4 Consider also the ships: Though they are quite large and driven by strong winds, they are steered by a very small rudder wherever the helmsman is inclined to go.4 5 Just so with the tongue: Though it is a little member of the body, it boasts great things!
+4 Consider also the ships: Though they are quite large and driven along by strong winds, they are steered by a very small rudder wherever the helmsman is inclined to go.4 5 Just so with the tongue: Though it’s a small member of the body, it boasts great things!
 Behold how great a forest is set ablaze by such a little fire!
 6 And the tongue is a fire, a5 world of iniquity situated in our very members: It defiles the whole body, sets on fire the entire course of human life,6 and is itself set on fire by hell.7 7 For every kind of wild animal, bird, reptile, and sea creature can be tamed,8 and has been tamed, by mankind.
 8 But no man can tame the tongue.
 It is a restless9 evil, full of deadly poison.
 9 With it we bless our Lord and Father, and with it we curse men who have been made in the likeness of God.
 10 Out of the same mouth proceed both blessing and cursing.
 My brothers, these things should not be so!
 11 Does a spring pour forth both sweet and bitter water from the same opening?
 12 Can a fig tree, my brothers, bear olives, or a grapevine produce figs?
 Neither can salt water10 produce fresh.

 Two Kinds of Wisdom

 13 Who among you is wise and understanding?
 Let him show by his good conduct that his deeds are being done in the humility and gentleness of wisdom.
-14 But if you have bitter envy and selfish ambition in your hearts, do not boast, and so lie against the truth.
+14 But if you have bitter envy and selfish ambition in your hearts, do not boast and thereby lie against the truth.
 15 This wisdom does not descend from above, but is earthly, unspiritual,11 and demonic.
-16 For where there is envy and selfish ambition there is also disorder and every evil practice.
+16 For where there is envy and selfish ambition, there is also disorder and every evil practice.
 17 But the wisdom from above is first of all pure, then peaceable, gentle, willing to yield,12 full of mercy and good fruits, impartial, and without hypocrisy.
 18 And a harvest of righteousness is sown in peace by13 those who make peace.

 - Or does not stumble